ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 ## enable_minmax_index_for_all_numeric_columns

-When enabled, this setting adds minmax indices for all numeric columns of the table.
-When a new numeric column is added after table is created and if setting is enabled, then index is added for that too.
+When enabled, min-max (skipping) indices are added for all numeric columns of the table.

 Default value: false.

 ## enable_minmax_index_for_all_string_columns

-When enabled, this setting adds minmax indices for all string columns of the table.
-When a new string column is added after table is created and if setting is enabled, then index is added for that too.
+When enabled, min-max (skipping) indices are added for all string columns of the table.

 Default value: false.